Monica Barbaro asks about talking to animals

 just

-and i was just thinking when i was
+and I was just thinking when I was

-when you were emotional and i reached out to touch you i'm very curious
+when you were emotional and I reached out to touch you I'm very curious

-you know some people don't like to be touched when they're emotional, and then other people do.
+you know some people don't like to be touched when they're emotional and then other people do where do you guys stand on that I want to be curled up held like a baby and held like a baby

-Like if I was sitting next to you, or Fortune was, or Thomas, you'd want us to snuggle you, like hold you?
+like if I was sitting next to you yeah or fortune was or Thomas, you'd want us to snuggle you, like hold you.
+Yeah, yeah, yeah, or like touch me in some way for sure, I think.

 Yeah, because

-you're like, like, were you like, oh boy, this is awkward when I touched your arm.
+you'd like, like, were you like, oh boy, this is awkward when I touched your arm.

-And then was there a part of you that was like, why isn't she holding me?
+And then, was there a part of you that was like, why isn't she holding me?
+Why isn't she spooning me?
+Well, I knew Biggie was getting in the way of that.

 Otherwise, I would be in your lap